-Site WM1: Before site development takes place the following effects will need to be investigated and mitigated: flooding issues (as part of the site is located in Flood Zone 3), traffic effects (as there is no rail access to the site), air quality and noise (sensitive receptors nearby), effects on the local cycle route and protected recreation area that are near to the site.
+Site 1: Before site development takes place the following effects will need to be investigated and mitigated: flooding issues (as part of the site is located in Flood Zone 3), the potential on the site for habitat fragmentation, habitat enhancement (including helping to achieve BAP targets), traffic effects (as there is no rail access to the site), air quality and noise (sensitive receptors nearby), effects on the local cycle route and protected recreation area that are near to the site.

-Site WM2: Before site development takes place the following effects will need to be investigated and mitigated: air quality and noise should be assessed and mitigation put in place as necessary due to residential receptors located nearby.
+Site 11: Before site development takes place the following effects will need to be investigated and mitigated: the potential on the site for habitat fragmentation and habitat enhancement (including helping to achieve BAP targets).
+Air quality and noise should be assessed and mitigation put in place as necessary due to residential receptors located nearby.